Mercedes D.III: Production variants

-Original 160 hp Mercedes D.III, with "side-slot" rocker-arm design SOHC valvetrain atop the cylinders.
+Original 160 PS Mercedes D.III, with "side-slot" rocker-arm design SOHC valvetrain atop the cylinders.

 The original D.III was introduced in 1914.
 While it saw widespread use in early examples of the C-series of two-seat general-purpose biplanes, the D.III was too large for contemporary fighter designs and did not see use in that role.
-At the time, fighters were generally powered by lighter rotary engines of power output levels from 80 hp to about 110 hp, or by water-cooled inline engines in the 100 hp to 120 hp range such as the earlier Mercedes D.II.
+At the time, fighters were generally powered by lighter rotary engines of power output from 80 hp to about 110 hp, or by water-cooled inline engines in the 100 hp to 120 hp range like the earlier Mercedes D.II.
 By 1916 new designs had grown in size and performance and the D.III became popular on new designs.
 By 1917 the D.III was being widely used in fighters, most notably on the famous Albatros D.I.
 Production of this version was essentially wound down by May 1917, with only a handful continuing to be delivered until October.
-British HP ratings being slightly different (with 746 watts = 1 hp) to the German PS or Pferdestärke standard of roughly 735 watts per PS horsepower, it is probable that this engine would have had a slightly higher rating under British HP numbers.
-Fuel consumption was 11.75 gallons per hour.
+British HP ratings being slightly different (with 746 watts = 1 hp) to the German PS or Pferdestärke standard of roughly 735 watts per PS horsepower, it is probable that this engine would have had a slightly lower rating under British HP numbers.
+Fuel consumption was 11.75 impgal per hour.
 Its compression ratio was 4.5:1.